 Jaclyn Solimine

+Abstract:

+Educational institutions are commonly faced with a shortage of important resources that are meant to enhance the academic experience and performance of their students.
+The overall utility of these resources can be optimized by ensuring that they are allocated to those students most in need or most deserving.
+This study investigated the use of Support Vector Machines to develop a classifier model capable of predicting a student’s projected performance, with the aim of facilitating the allocation of academic resources.
+The performance of Linear, Polynomial, and Gaussian kernels in the creation of the SVM model was evaluated.
+In addition, PCA was used to observe the effect of reducing the dimensionality of the dataset on classification performance.
+Manual feature selection was conducted to determine the strongest indicators of likely academic success and failure.
+Overall, the models developed were successful in determining which students were likely to perform above or below average.

+Keywords: Classification, Supervised Learning, Support Vector Machines, Principal Component Analysis

 Introduction:

 The focus of this study was to use machine learning techniques to create classifier system capable of determining a particular student’s likelihood of academic success or failure based on their background information and past academic performance.
 As a preliminary finding of this study, those features or traits that were most indicative of success or failure in students were also able to be identified.
 Ultimately, following the successful development of the classifier, a framework could be developed to monitor, analyze, and track student performance in addition to identifying the specific factors that make the most significant impact on each individual’s success.